-You can deploy the ZENworks Agent to devices that have the ZENworks Desktop Agent installed.
+You can deploy the ZENworks Agent to devices that have the ZENworks Desktop Agent installed. ![Mridula: Deleting references to Traditional ZENworks, as this is not required for external users.Update made for 11 SP2.]

 The ZENworks Agent and the ZENworks Desktop Agent can coexist on the same device to support the use of ZENworks Asset Management with ZENworks Desktop Management.
 In this case, when you deploy the ZENworks Agent to a device that has the ZENworks Desktop Agent installed, you should only use the ZENworks Agent features that are not associated with ZENworks Configuration Management; do not use the Bundle Management, Image Management, Policy Management, Remote Management, or User Management features.
 If you select any of these features, the ZENworks Desktop Agent is uninstalled before the ZENworks Agent is installed.